Estimated reading time: 6 minutes

-Being a parent to two boys with developmental disabilities has given me first hand experience to many amazing talents and the superior intelligence they both possess.
+Leadership focuses on abilities!
+Being a parent to two boys with developmental disabilities has given me first-hand experience with many amazing talents and the superior intelligence they both possess.

 One thing that always sticks out in my mind is how often people are unaware that autism is not an intellectual disorder.
 On the contrary, individuals on the autism spectrum have historically been some of our greatest thinkers and innovators.

 Let me give you an example of the breathtaking intellect I am privy to on a daily basis: